 - Nearest airport: Milas-Bodrum (60-minute transfer)

-- Activities: Swimming, snorkeling over submerged ruins, sunset walks, and waterfront dining
+- Activities: Swimming, snorkelling over submerged ruins, sunset walks, and waterfront dining

 - Costs: Free beach access.
 Dinner at a reputable fish restaurant typically ranges from €40 to €60 per person (excluding wine)